Union for Traditional Judaism: Origins

-Rabbi Halivni and other traditionalists claimed that in this and other areas of Jewish Law, the Conservative movement had made decisions to change from traditional practices in a legislative rather than a judicial fashion, by poll or majority vote.
-Traditionalists believed that halakhic decision-making should be made by Talmud and Halakha scholars following a process of legal reasoning.
+Halivni and other traditionalists claimed that, in this and other areas of Jewish law, the Conservative movement had changed traditional practices legislatively rather than judicially, by poll or majority vote.
+Traditionalists believed that halakhic decision-making should be made by Talmudic and halakhic scholars following a process of legal reasoning.

-One of the most prestigious Talmudic scholars of the 20th and 21st century, Rabbi Halivni had written a responsum that could permit a more limited role of women as rabbis, although by a more gradual process than the one approved by the Conservative movement.
+One of the most prestigious Talmudic scholars of the 20th and 21st century, Halivni had written a responsum that could permit a more limited role of women as rabbis, although by a more gradual process than the one approved by the Conservative movement.
 Halivni withdrew this responsum prior to leaving the Conservative movement and founding the UTJ.
-The UTJ issued a responsum opposing the ordination of women as part of its first volume of responsa.
+The UTJ issued a responsum opposing the ordination of women in its first volume of responsa.

 The Union originally intended to form the elements of a separate denomination, including an association of rabbis, a rabbinical school, and an association of synagogues.
-The organization subsequently described itself as being trans-denominational in character.
+The organization subsequently described itself as transdenominational.